 10 – Nijemo Kolo, silent circle dance of the Dalmatian hinterland, added in 2011.

-11 – Mak Yong theatre, recognised as a masterpiece of the oral and intangible heritage of humanity by UNESCO in 2005 and, in 2008, added to the Representative List.
+11 – Mak Yong theatre, recognized as a masterpiece of the oral and intangible heritage of humanity by UNESCO in 2005 and, in 2008, added to the Representative List.

 12 – Kalbelia folk songs and dances of Rajasthan, added in 2010.